kiddiRU/Verk1_H1/designDocument/sketch.md

 End Date:  YYYY-MM-DD
 Email: something@something.something
 Phone Number: 0000000

-b Back
+@ You have created a Tournament

-#### Edit Tournament
+#### Edit Tournaments
-LIST OF TOURNAMENTS ---
+@ LIST OF ALL TOURNAMENTS ---
 Choose tournament: this_tournament

-this tournament
+this_tournament
 1 Add Teams
 2 Remove Teams
-3 Edit time
+3 Edit time of Date
 b Back

+##### Add a Teams
+Enter Team name or l for the list of all team or q to quit: abcd

+--> abcd was found, do you want to continue?
+Y: Yes
+N: No

+##### Remove a Team
+Enter Team name or l for the list of all teams in the tournament or q to quit: abcd

+--> abcd was found, do you want to continue?
+Y: Yes
+N: No

+##### Edit Time of Date

 ### Create a Club
 Name: Unique name